browserengineering/book/book/animations.md

 [profiling]: http://localhost:8001/scheduling.html#profiling-rendering

 ::: {.further}
-TODO: explain css animations, which allow js at all if you want.
+TODO: explain css animations, which avoid having any js at all.
 :::

 GPU acceleration